Fresh US-Led Airstrikes Hit Houthi Targets In Yemen's Port City

-(MENAFN- IANS) Sanaa, April 2 (IANS) A warplane of the US-British coalition launched airstrikes on Houthi military targets in Yemen's port city of Hodeidah on the Red Sea, the media reported.
+(MENAFN- Daily News Egypt) A warplane of the US-British coalition launched airstrikes on Houthi military targets in Yemen's port city of Hodeidah on the Red Sea on Monday, Houthi-run al-Masirah TV reported.

-The Houthi-run al-Masirah TV said on Monday that the strikes hit the al-Taif area in the southern Durayhimi district, without providing more details.
+The TV channel said the strikes hit the al-Taif area in the southern Durayhimi district, without providing more details.

-The coalition has been striking Houthi targets since January 12, saying it aimed to degrade Houthi military capabilities and deter the group from launching missile attacks against shipping vessels transiting the Red Sea and the Gulf of Aden, Xinhua news agency reported.
+The coalition has been striking Houthi targets since Jan.
+12, saying it aimed to degrade Houthi military capabilities and deter the group from launching missile attacks against shipping vessels transiting the Red Sea and the Gulf of Aden.

 The Houthis, however, responded by launching more attacks against ships, vowing further escalation.